themoonether/doginals/README.md

-# Doginals Shibscriber (Minter) Ubuntu Version
+# Doginals Minter (Ubuntu Version)

-A minter and protocol for inscriptions on Dogecoin.
+A minter and protocol for inscriptions on Dogecoin with local full dogecoin node.

 ## ⚠️⚠️⚠️ Important ⚠️⚠️⚠️